Re-sitting out of attendance

 If you have not passed enough modules to progress into the next academic year of your course, you will normally be required to re-sit failed modules at the next available opportunity, which is usually in August.
 If you pass these re-sits, you will be able to progress into the next academic year in September.

 What if I am not able to do the August re-sits?

-If you feel that the reason you failed some modules was due to issues which will not be resolved before the August re-sits, for example ongoing ill-health, you could apply under the Extenuating Circumstances policy for permission to be absent from the August exams, and to defer your re-sits until May of the next academic year.
+If you feel that the reason you failed some modules was due to issues which will not be resolved before the August re-sits, for example ongoing ill-health, you could apply under the Extenuating Circumstances policy for permission to be absent from the August exams, and to defer your re-sits until January and May of the next academic year.

 This means you would be ‘out of attendance’ for a year.
 You are not normally required to participate in your studies while you are re-sitting out of attendance.

 Very rarely, if a student has health or other personal issues which means that they cannot undertake re-sits the following academic year, QMUL may give permission for a second consecutive year of re-sitting out of attendance.